mevdschee/php-crud-api/README.md

   - Blacklist support for tables (and columns, todo)
   - JSONP support for cross-domain requests
   - Combined requests with support for multiple table names
+  - Pagination, sorting and search support
   - Relationship detection and filtering on foreign keys
-  - Pagination, sorting and search support
+  - Relationship "transforms" for PHP and JavaScript

 ## Configuration